WasanthaK/khrental/README.md

 ## Recent Updates

+### URL Encoding Fix for HTML Content (2024-04-10)

+- Added URL encoding for path parameters that contain HTML content
+- Fixes "431 Request Header Fields Too Large" errors when navigating with large HTML content
+- Prevents infinite loops when attempting to navigate to URLs with embedded agreement content

 ### URL Handling Fix (2024-04-10)

 - Fixed URL handling in env-config.js to properly process relative paths starting with "/"